0049 941 / 56 76 460

 Whit Monday: Day of San Bruno (Serra San Bruno)

-Mid August: Zeppola festival with bagpipe player (Zampognari) (Vibo Valentia)
+Mid August: Zeppola festival with bagpipe players (Zampognari) (Vibo Valentia)

 (Information without engagement!)